-On April 28, 2023, we entered into a Third Amendment to Fifth Amended and Restated Credit Agreement with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent (the "Third Amendment"), which amends the Fifth Amended and Restated Credit Agreement, dated as of April 28, 2021, with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent (as amended by an amendment dated as of April 29,

-2022 and as further amended by the Third Amendment, the "Credit Agreement").
-The Credit Agreement provides for a \$1.13 billion revolving credit facility, which can be increased at the request of the Company by up to \$170.0 million, subject to the terms and conditions of the Credit Agreement.

-The Credit Agreement matures on April 28, 2027 with respect to \$775.0 million, or 68.6%, of the \$1.13 billion of commitments thereunder and on April 28, 2025 with respect to 31.4% of the commitments thereunder.
+On December 5, 2023, we entered into a Fourth Amendment to Fifth Amended and Restated Credit Agreement with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent (the "Fourth Amendment"), which amended the Fifth Amended and Restated Credit Agreement, dated as of April 28, 2021, with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent (as amended to date, including the Fourth Amendment, the "Credit Agreement").
+The Credit Agreement provides for a \$1.205 billion revolving credit facility, which can be increased at the request of the Company by up to \$95.0 million, subject to the terms and conditions of the Credit Agreement.
+The Credit Agreement matures on April 28, 2028 with respect to \$960.0 million, or 79.7%, of the \$1.205 billion of commitments thereunder and on April 28, 2025 with respect to 20.3% of the commitments thereunder.

 Before each anniversary of the Credit Agreement, we may request a one-year extension of its maturity date.
 The Credit Agreement is guaranteed by, among others, each of our subsidiaries that have gross assets of at least \$0.5 million, other than subsidiaries whose sole purpose is to own and operate single-family rental homes.

-The borrowings and letters of credit outstanding under the Credit Agreement, together with the outstanding principal balance of our 4.000% Senior Notes due 2029 (the "2029 Senior Notes"), may not exceed the borrowing base under the Credit Agreement.
-As of September 30, 2023, the borrowing base under the Credit Agreement is \$1.8 billion of which the maximum available to borrow is \$1.4 billion.
-As of September 30, 2023, borrowings under the Credit Agreement and the outstanding principal amount of the 2029 Senior Notes totaled \$1.2 billion, \$28.1 million of letters of credit were outstanding and \$196.2 million was available to borrow under the Credit Agreement.
+The borrowings and letters of credit outstanding under the Credit Agreement, together with the outstanding principal balance of our 4.000% Senior Notes due 2029 (the "2029 Senior Notes") and our 8.750% Senior Notes due 2028 (the "2028 Senior Notes"), may not exceed the borrowing base under the Credit Agreement.
+The borrowing base primarily consists of a percentage of commercial land, land held for development, lots under development and finished lots held by the Company and its subsidiaries that guarantee the obligations under the Credit Agreement.
+As of March 31, 2024, the borrowing base under the Credit Agreement was \$1.9 billion, and borrowings under the Credit Agreement and the outstanding principal amount of the 2029 Senior Notes and the 2028 Senior Notes totaled approximately \$1.4 billion, \$22.5 million of letters of credit were outstanding and \$442.5 million was available to borrow under the Credit Agreement.